Mastering-Python-GT/Transcription-diarization-whisper-pyannote/README.md

-# Transcription-diarization-whisper-pyannote
-Transcription and diarization (speaker identification)
+# Transcription and speaker identification using OpenAI Whisper and Pyannote